orels1/shaders.orels.sh/src/pages/docs/toon/base-shader.md

 - Detail Normal: The extra normal map texture to be applied on top.
 Has its own tiling controls
 - Detail Normal Scale: Controls the strength of the detail normal map
 - Flip Y: Flips the Y axis of the detail normal map
+- Use Bicubic Sampling: Enables a more expensive but higher quality normal map sampling mode.
+This can be useful for lower resolution/more aliased normal maps.
 - Detail Normal Mask: The mask texture for the detail normal map.
 Allows you to control where the detail normal is applied
 - UV Set: Controls which UV set the Detail Normals will use